linbug/linbug.github.io/_posts/2015-07-27-Logistic-regression.md

 {% endhighlight %}

-When we feed this function our training dataset of features (X), and compare the output to the actual outcomes (y), we see that our machine learning predictor was accurate 89% of the time.
+When we feed this function our training dataset of features (X), and compare the output to the actual outcomes (y), we see (in the [ipython notebook](http://nbviewer.ipython.org/github/linbug/Coursera-s-machine-learning-course/blob/master/ml%20ex2.ipynb) again) that our machine learning predictor was accurate 89% of the time.

 **********************